schmiatz/hyperbridge-node/README.md

 ## Check your Machine after the run
 Have a look in the logs of your newly created Services with 'journalctl -fu hyperbridge-node' .

+# How to update my hyperbridge-node?
+Just replace your 'version' varibale in the 'gropu_vars/all.yml' file with your desired Version and run the Playbook again.